norvig/paip-lisp/docs/chapter10.md

 Of course, `reuse-cons` only works when you have candidate cons cells around.
 That is, (`reuse-cons a b c`) only saves space when `c` is (or might be) equal to (`cons a b`).
 For some applications, it is useful to have a version of `cons` that returns a unique cons cell without needing `c` as a hint.
-We will call this version `ucons` for "unique cons." `ucons` maintains a double hash table: `*uniq - cons - table*` is a hash table whose keys are the `cars` of cons cells.
+We will call this version `ucons` for "unique cons."
+`ucons` maintains a double hash table: `*uniq-cons-table*` is a hash table whose keys are the `cars` of cons cells.
 The value for each `car` is another hash table whose keys are the `cdrs` of cons cells.
 The value of each `cdr` in this second table is the original cons cell.
 So two different cons cells with the same `car` and `cdr` will retrieve the same value.